 A \emph{prop} is a strict symmetric monoidal category whose objects are natural numbers, and where the monoidal product is given by addition.
 A \emph{prop morphism} is an identity-on-objects strict symmetric monoidal functor between props.
 Props are naturally regarded as categories of diagrams, and play a similar role in the presentation of symmetric monoidal categories as free groups do in combinatorial group theory (see, e.g., \cite{bonchisobocinskizanasi:hopf}).

 Rig categories are categories that are symmetric monoidal in two different ways, such that one distributes over the other, similar to how multiplication distributes over addition in arithmetic.
-More formally, a rig category $(\cat{C},\otimes,\oplus,O,I)$ has two symmetric monoidal structures $(\cat{C},\otimes,I)$ (the \emph{(tensor) product}, with associator $\alpha^\otimes$, unitors $\lambda^\otimes$ and $\rho^\otimes$, and symmetry $\gamma^\otimes$) and $(\cat{C},\oplus,O)$ (the \emph{(direct) sum}, with associator $\alpha^\oplus$, unitors $\lambda^\oplus$ and $\rho^\oplus$, and symmetry $\gamma^\oplus$), and come with natural coherence isomorphisms witnessing distributivity on the right $\delta_R : (A \oplus B) \otimes C \to (A \otimes C) \oplus (B \otimes C)$ and $\delta^0_R : O \otimes A \cong O$ and analogously on the left, subject to a significant number of coherence conditions (see \cite{bimonoidal-book}).
+More formally, a rig category $(\cat{C},\otimes,\oplus,O,I)$ has two symmetric monoidal structures $(\cat{C},\otimes,I)$ (the \emph{(tensor) product}, with associator $\alpha^\otimes$, unitors $\lambda^\otimes$ and $\rho^\otimes$, and symmetry $\symtimes$) and $(\cat{C},\oplus,O)$ (the \emph{(direct) sum}, with associator $\alpha^\oplus$, unitors $\lambda^\oplus$ and $\rho^\oplus$, and symmetry $\symplus$), and come with natural coherence isomorphisms witnessing distributivity on the right $\delta_R : (A \oplus B) \otimes C \to (A \otimes C) \oplus (B \otimes C)$ and $\delta^0_R : O \otimes A \cong O$ and analogously on the left, subject to a significant number of coherence conditions (see \cite{bimonoidal-book}).
 When it is clear from the context, we will elide marking coherence isomorphisms with their monoidal structure, and simply write, e.g., $\alpha$ rather than $\alpha^\oplus$.